 You are only permitted to order one donor at a time, although you can order as many vials from that donor, and on as many occasions as necessary.
 Often people will purchase multiple vials of the same donor as it may take more than one attempt to achieve a pregnancy, and many women wish to have sperm reserved for sibling treatments.
 We may be able to procure additional sperm from a particular donor once our supplies have run out of stock but this depends on the donor's availability at the time.
 Ask your clinic for their recommendations.

 According to UK law, sperm procured from UK based donors may be used to create up to 10 families within the UK.
 As an HFEA-licensed sperm bank, we must ensure that this limit is not infringed.

-Your order should be placed at least four weeks before the intended treatment date; We cannot guarantee completion and delivery of orders placed later than this.
+Your order should be placed at least two weeks before the intended treatment date.
+We cannot guarantee the completion and delivery of orders placed later than this.

 You should receive an automated email after placing your order.
 If you do not receive this, please check your junk mailbox first, then contact 020 3826 3217 for further assistance.